zestime/my-env/README.md

 Yes, I love oh-my-zsh.
 It's almost filled.

+## rg

+I use ripgrep for finding in source code.

 ## Neovim

 You can use package manager such as apt.
 I recommend to download from github.
 You can get the newest one.